HiItsMatt/InstaMail/README.md

 This will run a command on startup that starts the python script without opening a terminal window.
 ```

-This will run a command on startup that starts the python script without opening a terminal window.
+If you have followed all the instructions, it should work! run the program manually using InstaMail.bat, as it includes a command that does not open a terminal window, which means it will not be an annoying popup on your screen.

 ## Feel free to contact me for support if you want help!
 I'm usually available on Instagram @_hi_its_matt